fuslab-uofu/MRgFUS_sims_neck/README.md

 Operating System: Microsoft Windows 11 Pro Version 10.0 (Build 26100)

-## Installation

 ## Usage
-runNeckSims.m is the entry point
+The entry point is runNeckSims.
+This script is the driver for running acoustic and thermal simulations.
-modify  the SETUP section of runNeckSims with the data directories, information about the segmented model,
-desired transducer positions, ERFA file information, etc.
+Start by modifying the SETUP section with data directories, information about the segmented model, desired transducer positions, ERFA file information, etc.

 ## Credits
  - Michelle Kline, Department of Radiology and Imaging Sciences, University of Utah
- - Marta Iverson
- -
- -
+ - Marta Iverson, Department of Physical Medicine and Rehabilitation, University of Utah